renatodinizc/dsa_rust/README.md

 ### Custom HashMap

-Our custom hash map implementation demonstrates fundamental hash map operations with efficiency and simplicity, suitable for educational and practical purposes.
+A generic hashmap implementation providing the fundamental operations as insert, get and remove with efficiency and simplicity,

+### Custom Stack
+A generic stack implementation providing basic stack operations like push, pop, and read, demonstrating a Last In, First Out (LIFO) behavior.

+### Custom Queue
+A generic queue implementation featuring operations such as enqueue, dequeue, and read, showcasing a First In, First Out (FIFO) behavior.

 ## Testing